Jorijntje Henderiks

 My research aims at understanding the dynamic interactions between climate and the biosphere, on both short and longer timescales.
 We study marine, calcifying algae (coccolithophores), using a multi-faceted approach from the fossil record to modern, natural and laboratory environments.
 Cross-disciplinary collaborations are an important component in this effort.

-To get an impression of the organisms we study, please visit the webpage of an exhibit we co-organised in Croatia, 2018-2019.
+To get an impression of the organisms we study, please see the brochure of an art-meets-science exhibit we co-organised in Croatia

 Keywords